 If you already have an emergency fund that’s great news!
 Even so, you should still consider increasing your cash reserves.

 An emergency fund is not just about cash in the bank.
 It’s also smart to stockpile essential foods and other items so you have them on hand if needed.

 By supplementing your grocery purchases with items from your stockpile, you’ll be able to reduce your spending if your income takes a drastic hit.

-Plus, you’ll have plenty of food and supplies on hand in case of either a quarantine or a run on goods at the supermarket.
-We’ve all seen the effect of the current pandemic on shelves pillaged of all toilet paper and canned goods.
+Plus, you’ll have plenty of food and supplies on hand in case of a run on goods at the supermarket.
+We all remember the effect of the pandemic had on toilet paper and canned goods.

 So, what kind of items should you stockpile?

 Skip fresh fruits and veggies that quickly go bad.
 Your stockpile should contain things that will last a while including: